 Students considering study abroad must meet with the REEES Program Director before going abroad to discuss how study abroad coursework will fulfill requirements for the REEES major or minor.
 Students should note that:

-- courses to be applied toward the major/minor, must be the equivalent of at least four quarter upper-division units at UCSD.
+- courses to be applied toward the major/minor, must be the equivalent of at least four quarter upper-division units at UC San Diego.

-- these courses, must be as academically rigorous as UCSD upper-division courses.
+- these courses, must be as academically rigorous as UC San Diego upper-division courses.

 IMPORTANTStudent will need to provide supporting evidence (course descriptions, course syllabi, papers, exams, etc.) of all abroad courses to be applied toward completion of the REEES major/minor.
 Most study abroad coursework will need to be petitioned upon student's return.